 If you know what you need to do, it isn’t okay to try one time and refuse to ever try again when you fail.

 To me, courage is not the absence of fear.
 True courage is feeling fear and moving forward anyway.
 To paraphrase Ann Voskamp, “fear is what we feel; brave is what we do”.

 I still struggle with fear.
 I’m a conscientious, overly-analytical person; I know I will often feel scared of whatever it is that I have to do.
 On the rare occasions I don’t feel fear, it’s usually because God is being extra, super-duper merciful to help me actually do the big thing I need to do.

 I’ve realized it’s okay to ask God to remove fear.
 It doesn’t make me selfish, childish, or weak; it just means I don’t want to feel that pain.
 He may remove it.
 He may not.
 Whether the fear stays or goes, he will help me do what needs to be done anyway.
 Sometimes my feelings fall in line behind me and behave.
 Sometimes they don’t.
 That’s okay either way.
-I’m doing the best you can and every little bit counts.
+I’m doing the best I can and every little bit counts.

 The way I worked through my fear began when I accepted that I was afraid.
 I couldn’t fight it by ignoring it, discounting it, or shaming myself for feeling afraid.
 I had to disobey my fear by being courageous.
-When I recognized my fear trying to take over, I had to pray for help to be courageous.
+When I recognized my fear was trying to take over, I had to pray for help to be courageous.
 Then I had to step out and handle the situation.

 I am starting my third year of college this week, so that’s where I’m going to need some fresh courage.
 Last semester was my least-favorite of them all, so I’m a little worried about how this semester will fare.
 Maybe you’ll be facing big things this week.
 Even if you aren’t, the words I have for you come from the fantastic C. S. Lewis and are the ones I have for myself: